Combining the Rules

 Expand the expression .

-First, you multiply the first two parentheses, and then you multiply that product with the third pair of parentheses:
+First, you multiply the first two parentheses together, and then you multiply that product with the third pair of parentheses:

-To finish off you’ll look at an example with powers and parentheses.
+To finish things off, let’s work on an example with powers and parentheses.

 Example 4